RAMGuide/TheRamGuide-WIP-/Advanced Timings.md

 ### tRAS

-tRAS is the minimum command period between the activate and precharge commands, this delay is a minimum delay and thus is an 'extension timing' meaning that it extends a command period and it does not dictate anything directly.
-An extension timing doesn't dictate a command period, it just dictates the minimum clock cycles for a command period. tRAS as a timing has no performance impact when an activate to activate command period is extended by the tRC timing.
-This concept is later explained in the tRC section as it is crucial to have an understanding of the tRC timing to understand this concept.
+tRAS is the minimum command period between the activate and precharge commands.
+In simple terms it is the minimum number of clock cycles between these two commands.
+This delay is a minimum delay and thus is an 'extension timing' meaning that it extends a command period, and it does not dictate anything directly.
+An extension timing does not dictate a command period, it just dictates the minimum clock cycles for a command period. tRAS as a timing has no performance impact when an activate to activate command period is extended by the tRC timing.
+This concept is later explained in the tRC section as it is crucial to first have an understanding of the tRC timing.

 Common myths:
-There is are many different common myths for a 'minimum' tRAS value or a value to set tRAS too based off other timings, and none of these rules are correct.
-As mentioned before tRAS is a minimum command period delay, meaning the command periods can go over this value without a problem.
-It isn't a fixed value that dictates a fixed time period like many have been lead to believe.
+There are many different common myths for a 'minimum' tRAS value or a value to set tRAS to based off other timings, and none of these rules are correct.
+As mentioned before tRAS is a minimum command period delay, meaning that the ACT to PRE command period can go over this value without a problem, it just cannot take less clocks then tRAS.
+It is not a fixed value that dictates a fixed time period like many have been led to believe.
 Common 'rules' for a minimum tRAS I have heard are the following:

 `CL + tRCD = tRAS`